rspamd/rspamd.com/doc/quickstart.md

 Rspamd controller worker listens on the port `11334` by default, and the proxy worker uses port `11332` accordingly.

-Because Rspamd skip some checks for local networks, you may want to tune global `local_addrs` map.
+Because Rspamd skips some checks for local networks, you may want to tune global `local_addrs` map.

 ~~~ucl
 # /etc/rspamd/local.d/options.inc